unpraditable/Vue-Football-Club-Finder/README.md

 2. Show only the continents/area that has a country, because I think it will be helpful for user.
 3. Because of free plan limited requests to only 10 requests per minute, I only show clubs with plan = TIER_ONE for every country.

+### Improvement Plans
+1. Show empty message if a country has no football clubs inside club list page
+2. Show unique colors for each club in club list page and club detail page
+3. Add filter input
+4. Add breadcrumbs
+5. Fix messy and unorganized URLs

 ### Testing Environment (in General)
 So far, this project runs well with latest version of Google Chrome and Safari browser.
 Opened in MacBook Air with FirstMedia internet connection.